stuartgregorysharpe/NFTmarketplace-HouseBusiness-HBTtoken-/README.md

 # House Business NFT Marketplace Smart Contract
 Welcome to the official smart contract repository for the House Business NFT Marketplace.
 Our decentralized platform allows users to mint, trade, and manage real estate NFTs with a focus on transparency, security, and ease of use.
+(This repository was forked form my business repository of bitbucket)

 # House Business NFT Marketplace Logo